 It is also important to consider your value system and the future you envision for yourself.
 If you maintain religious beliefs at odds with polygamy, for example, then you may weight those beliefs more heavily than your desire to explore multiple partnerships.
 If you do not expect or wish to raise children within a two-parent household, then polygamy may fit more easily into your future life.

 In these and in all considerations regarding your romantic and sexual wellbeing, consider what will make you the happiest without causing harm to someone else.
 You deserve to live a full life, and the definition of that life is up to you.

 A Final Word

-Relationships are inherently nuanced and complicated.
-Regardless of whether or not an individual chooses to enter into a monogamous or polygamous partnership, there are so many factors which impact whether or not a relationship fails.
-Timing, lifestyle, desires, sexual compatibility, personalities, and so much more is involved in unions of all natures.
-In many cases, the best relationships come to us in the moments when we least expect them to.
+Relationships are inherently complicated.
+Regardless of whether or not an individual chooses to enter into a monogamous or polygamous partnership, many factors impact whether a relationship lasts through the years: timing, lifestyle, desires, sexual compatibility, personalities, and so much more.
+In many cases, the relationships that make us the happiest may be different than what we initially envisioned.